 Or put another way, if the first usage of the internet in a community is for gambling and porn, that’s bad.
 If the first use is for assisting teachers and students, that’s good.

 There are many initiatives underway that will facilitate broadband expansion across schools in developing countries.
 My efforts at this point will include assisting these efforts.
-Stay tuned for more writings and updates.
+I anticipate that I will focus on schools and broadband until Starlink is reaching developing countries — which should be in 2021.
+At that point there will be a lot to discuss!

 Facebook has posted an update on efforts to control hate speech in Myanmar.